 - Place an announcement in your chapter or institution newsletter that reads, "Ask Me About Certification!" and include your name, phone number, and email address.

-You can also join the Oncology Nursing Certification Advocate program.
+Join the Oncology Nursing Certification Advocate program.
 As an advocate, you will receive the most up-to-date information about certification.
 Advocates will also be given ribbons to wear at select oncology conferences.

 To help you promote certification, we offer a number of free brochures and posters.